platformsh/platformsh-docs/sites/friday/src/increase-observability/metrics/understand-metrics.md

 So the resources you see for a given container don't equal the total resources for the project.

 This reference project has a single app, two services (MySQL and Redis), and two workers.
-The appropriate resources have been [allocated automatically](../../create-apps/app-reference.md#sizes) for each container based on the number and type of containers for this plan size.
+The appropriate resources have been [manually allocated](/manage-resources.md) for each container.
-The graphs show the current average usage in relation to the [resources allocated to each container](/manage-resources.md).
+The graphs show the current average usage in relation to the resources allocated to each container.

-Once you've read the metrics, see **recommendations for action**.

 ### App container

 Metrics graphs for the app container show CPU, RAM, and disk allocation and usage.
-The persistent disk has been configured in the [project resources](/manage-resources.html).
+The persistent disk has been configured in the [project resources](/manage-resources.md).

 ![All of the metrics for the app container](/images/metrics/app-container.png)